hudasul/Book-Recommend/README.md

 <img width="1898" height="863" alt="book-recommend" src="https://github.com/user-attachments/assets/fc98807f-5d79-4c86-842c-535210c8294e" />

 <h2>Book Recommend</h2>
 Book Recommend is an application that allow users to view recommendatins for diffrent genres of books, signed in users have the ability of adding, updating and deleting book recommendations.
-Also, they can create there own reading list. the application was made using the MEN stack ( MongoDB, Express.js, and Node.js.). yoy can check the application <a href="https://book-recommend-6ifx.onrender.com">here</a>
+Also, they can create there own reading list. the application was made using the MEN stack ( MongoDB, Express.js, and Node.js.). you can check the application <a href="https://book-recommend-6ifx.onrender.com">here</a>

 <h2>Attributions: </h2>